impega/reciptacle/Bread-Dough.md

 * let it rest while the oven is preheating (we found that 460F was nice without convection, ours here has convection, 450 seems enough)
-* during preheating (and cooking), put a pan in the oven with water in it so that the interior of the oven has a high humidity
+* during preheating (and cooking), put a pan in the oven with water in it so that the interior of the oven has high humidity

-* put some flour on top of each baguettes (it will gicve a sexy "old-fashioned look")
+* put some flour on top of each baguettes (it will give a sexy "old-fashioned look")
 * before putting in the oven, do some cuts on top of the baguettes with scissors
 * cook for 30 minutes (with convection, generally we let it 40/45 minutes